campa-consortium/pals/source/overview.md

 The Particle Accelerator Lattice Standard (PALS) defines a standard for the sharing of lattice information to describe particle accelerators and storage rings.
 PALS aims to promote:

- - portability between various applications and differing algorithms
+ - Portability between various applications and differing algorithms
- - a unified open access description for scientific data (publishing and archiving)
+ - A unified open access description for scientific data (publishing and archiving)
- - a unified description for post-processing, visualization and analysis.
+ - A unified description for post-processing, visualization and analysis.

 PALS is able to describe the connections between various things from the connection of injection and extraction lines connected to a storage ring to the interaction region